ONSdigital/sdx-evolution/README.md

 > nb.
 It may be advantageous if you make changes to queues to remove any existing rabbitmq container used by this docker-compose.

+## Highlights

+Some things that have been tried here

+  - Graceful shutdown (SIGTERM awareness) for services
+  - Delay queues for deferred processing of messages

 ## Further evolution

 Other points that aren't addressed yet but need to be:

- - Graceful shutdown (SIGTERM awareness) for services
+  - Robustness of rabbit connections - correct channel usage and notifiers

 ## Notes